 For Non-Network Benefits you must obtain prior authorization from the Claims Administrator before obtaining prosthetic devices that exceeds \$1,000 in cost per device.
-If prior authorization is not obtained as required, you will be responsible for paying all charges and no Benefits will be paid.
+If prior authorization is not obtained as required, Benefits will be reduced to 50% of Eligible Expenses.